coderefinery/git-intro/_episodes/10-archeology.md

 ## Our toolbox for history inspection

-First the instructor demonstrates four commands on a real life example repository [networkx](https://github.com/networkx/networkx) (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
+First the instructor demonstrates five commands on a real life example repository [networkx](https://github.com/networkx/networkx) (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
 Later we will practice these in groups in archaeology exercise.